Open quantum system: Quantum system and environment

+is the reduced density matrix for system S. This reduced density matrix is primary focus of study for open quantum systems.
+The symbol $\mathrm{tr}_B$ represents the partial trace over system B and similarly $\mathrm{tr}_S$ represents the partial trace over system S.

+Models

+Recent work has shown that thermodynamic consistency imposes commutativity constraints on the dissipative part of quantum dynamical maps, leading to a general structure for master equations in open systems.

 The time evolution of quantum systems can be determined by solving the effective equations of motion, also known as master equations, that govern how the density matrix describing the system changes over time and the dynamics of the observables that are associated with the system.
 In general, however, the environment that we want to model as being a part of our system is very large and complicated, which makes finding exact solutions to the master equations difficult, if not impossible.
 As such, the theory of open quantum systems seeks an economical treatment of the dynamics of the system and its observables.
 Typical observables of interest include things like energy and the robustness of quantum coherence (i.e. a measure of a state's coherence).
 Loss of energy to the environment is termed quantum dissipation, while loss of coherence is termed quantum decoherence.

 Due to the difficulty of determining the solutions to the master equations for a particular system and environment, a variety of techniques and approaches have been developed.
 A common objective is to derive a reduced description wherein the system's dynamics are considered explicitly and the bath's dynamics are described implicitly.
 The main assumption is that the entire system-environment combination is a large closed system.
 Therefore, its time evolution is governed by a unitary transformation generated by a global Hamiltonian.
 For the combined system bath scenario the global Hamiltonian can be decomposed into:

 where $H_{\rm S}$ is the system's Hamiltonian, $H_{\rm B}$ is the bath Hamiltonian and $H_{\rm SB}$ is the system-bath interaction.
 The state of the system can then be obtained from a partial trace over the combined system and bath: $\rho_{\rm S} (t) =\rm{tr}_{\rm B} \{\rho_{SB} (t)\}$.

-Another common assumption that is used to make systems easier to solve is the assumption that the state of the system at the next moment depends only on the current state of the system. in other words, the system doesn't have a memory of its previous states.
-Systems that have this property are known as Markovian systems.
+It is also common to assume that the time evolution of the system is Markovian, meaning that the way the system's state changes depends only on its current state, with no "memory" of what the state was in the past.
 This approximation is justified when the system in question has enough time for the system to relax to equilibrium before being perturbed again by interactions with its environment.
 For systems that have very fast or very frequent perturbations from their coupling to their environment, this approximation becomes much less accurate.
+This is especially the case of systems where the bath is subjected to a time-dependent external driving force.